sanfm/ZeekLogsToCSV/README.md

 You can just download a ZIP with all the files in the repository, just click in the green box "Code" and select "Download ZIP".
 (Keep in mind that if you use this method to obtain the repository, if an update occour and you want to get it, you should download the entire reposotory again, while using the git cli, you will be able to pull the changes made only in the files updated).

-You can also clono the repository using git, just type:
+You can also clone the repository using git, just type:

 ```
 git clone https://github.com/fedemoles/ZeekLogsToCSV.git